ChosenNoob/AgentBehave/README.md

 After downloading and installing packages, select your Eclipse Workspace wherever you want.
 Just open the `behaviortree` project with it.

 To use metamodel, run the metamodel as an Eclipse instance.
-In that instance, open `behaviortree.design` and `sample` projects.
+In that instance, open `behaviortree.design` projects.

+Use a local modeling project to test the viewpoint project